 Another shot of the XYZ store with fully stocked walls.

 What had happened was this: our usual Friday order for the week had arrived that morning.
 Since XYZ were inordinately stingy when it came to allotting staff hours per store, I only had enough for one staff member to be at work during the weekday morning hours.

-Jimmy had a routine with the delivery guys where they would come through the front door inside the mall, unlock our backdoor, unload our boxes, give Jimmy the keys, and then leave through the back, followed by Mr. Page running back there afterwards to lock it.
-However, this being the Friday before Xmas, Jimmy was so swamped with customers that it took him a good 10-15 minutes to be able to get back and lock the door.
+Jimmy had a routine with the delivery guys where they would come through the front door inside the mall, unlock our back door, unload our boxes, give Jimmy the keys, and then leave through the back door, followed by Mr. Page briefly running into the rear office area afterwards to lock it.
+However, this being the Friday before Xmas, Jimmy was so swamped with customers that it took him a good 10-15 minutes to be able to get off the sales floor and lock the door.